-A large part of the process was dedicated to research, testing, and sourcing materials.
+A large part of the creative process was dedicated to research, testing, and sourcing materials.
 This involved experimenting with various ropes and knots, as well as finding the right tiles.
-I also used Google Gemini+ Nano Banana to help visualize my concepts.
+I also used Google Gemini + Nano Banana to help visualize my concepts.
 While not all of my ideas could be realized within the project's time and budget, I gained a wealth of new concepts for future Re-Framed™ projects.
 The positive reception and requests from other designers have confirmed my plan to continue this work.

-One of the concepts I developed is an evolution of Henry Julier's Woven Structures project.
-While he uses a traditional Danish weaving technique, I opted for a macramé technique that works better with the thicker ropes I wanted to use.
-I chose orange rope to reflect our brand identity, and the open weave adds a sense of lightness to the piece.
-To ensure no material went to waste, I used all the rope and left the excess hanging down the back.
+One of the concepts I developed with the ropes was an evolution of Henry Julier's Woven Structures project.
+But where he uses a traditional Danish weaving technique, I opted for a macramé technique that works better with the thicker ropes.

 For the posters, I collaborated with illustrator Wes Robertson.
-I was looking for a playful aesthetic, and his mood and charming, sympathetic illustrations were a perfect match for the project's vibe.
+I was looking for a playful aesthetic, and his mood and charming, sympathetic illustrations were a perfect match for the project's DIY vibe.

-I salvaged these parts about 15 years ago and spent nearly three months dismantling them into individual components.
-I then stored them at my combined warehouse showroom and workshop.
-Since then, I’ve restored and rebuilt them into a variety of custom USM solutions, including Hi-Fi Racks, vinyl record solutions, sideboards, and kitchens.
+We salvaged these 1.gen parts about 15 years ago and spent nearly three months dismantling them into individual components.
+I then stored them at my combined warehouse, showroom and workshop.

 Since this year's Designers' Saturday theme was "Re-purposed," the brief was to use only upcycled and surplus materials.
 The designers were also responsible for sourcing their own materials.
 For my own designs, I used a combination of online ads, my professional network, and direct outreach to find the best materials for the concepts.